samuel-LP/judicial-decisions-parsing/README.md

-# Judicial decisions parsing
+# Juridical decisions parsing

-## Welcome on our Judicial decisions parser!
+## Welcome on our juridical decisions parser!

 The objective of this repository is to create a parser for judicial decisions texts.
 The information targeted are the following :